Rock ‘n’ Roller Coaster Starring The Muppets: FAQs, songs, and fun details

 Inside, G-Force Records, the fictional setting of the ride, will soon have a new layer of lore.
 In the new version of the ride, the recording studio will be under new management of the Muppets within the story.
 Specifically, Scooter’s uncle, J.P.
 Grosse (also the owner of the Muppet Theatre in “The Muppet Show” bought G-Force Records).

 In the pre-show, guests will see the Electric Mayhem getting ready for a big concert.
-Scooter, their manager, as well as penguin audio engineers will be present as Audio-Animatronics figures.
-The band members themselves will appear via screen in a recording studio, just like Aerosmith does in the current version of the pre-show.
+Scooter, their manager, as well as penguin audio engineers, will be present as Audio-Animatronics figures.
+The band members themselves will appear via screen in a recording studio, just like Aerosmith did in the previous version of the pre-show.
 Kermit and Miss Piggy will appear on additional screens.

 The penguin animatronics may or may not be recycled from Muppet*Vision 3D.
 The former attraction, which closed in June 2025, featured a penguin orchestra.